Should You Get a Master’s or a PhD in Biotechnology?

 However, some individuals embark on advanced education not to fulfill a specific career objective, but to simply pursue their passion for biotechnology.
 These individuals should think about not only what career opportunities each program might lead to, but which degree will best set them up to meet the current demands of the industry.

-For example, the COVID-19 pandemic has created a plethora of lucrative possibilities for those in the biotechnology sector.
+For example, the COVID-19 pandemic created a plethora of lucrative possibilities for those in the biotechnology sector.
 Between a need for expedited vaccine development, a rethinking of telemedicine, and much more, Auclair notes there will be many new and exciting opportunities for those hoping to get involved.

-“With COVID…sciences and new technologies are going to evolve rapidly,” he says.
+“With COVID … sciences and new technologies are going to evolve rapidly,” he says.
 “The master’s degree sets you up to be more nimble and flexible [in order] to adapt to those [changes] and to really have a broader impact.”

-“Traditionally a person with a PhD is very specialized in one specific technique or aspect of the sciences, whereas somebody with a master’s is [better] able to adapt to the evolution of where the science is going to go.
+“Traditionally, a person with a PhD is very specialized in one specific technique or aspect of the sciences, whereas somebody with a master’s is [better] able to adapt to the evolution of where the science is going to go.
 I’m not saying that PhDs can’t do that, but it’s typically not as easy for them.”

 If you’re considering a career in biotechnology, an advanced degree provides a perfect opportunity to gain the training and hands-on experience necessary to thrive within this ever-evolving field.